|

 railroad to the ultimate "fate" of this community to become a small

-of its resources.
-Alderson remains a beautiful "gem" in the hills in
+expansion of its resources.
+Alderson remains a beautiful "gem" in

-this valley, and as many of you can attest when you return to its
+the hills in this valley, and as many of you can attest when you

-natural beauty, friendly atmosphere, welcome surroundings, and all
+return to its natural beauty, friendly atmosphere, welcome

-to buy the archival film of the Advertiser and store them in the
+funds to buy the archival film of the Advertiser and store them in

-library, we are afforded the treat of browsing its pages.
-The paper
+the library, we are afforded the treat of browsing its pages.
+The

-began its existence in 1899 under Editor J. B. Crouch.
-In the first
+paper began its existence in 1899 under Editor J. B. Crouch.
+In the

-edition Mr. Crouch outlined the purpose of the paper as follows:
+first edition Mr. Crouch outlined the purpose of the paper as

 "Alderson Advertiser December 14, 1899: "For only $1 32 columns of